wilfz/CLCL/README.md

 - Supports Unicode

 ## Installation
-Works on Windows XP and later OS.
+Works on current Windows OS.

-CLCL will be installed when you launch the downloaded file.
+To install CLCL launch the downloaded file setup_clcl214.exe.
+The setup may issue a warning when started.
+This does not imply a threat, but is due to the fact that as a private developer I cannot afford to purchase a certificate to sign the binary for an Open Source project.

-Please uninstall from the Control Panel after closing CLCL.
+If you want to uninstall do so from the Control Panel __after__ closing CLCL.

+Alternatively you can download clcl.zip and unpack into a folder of your choice and start clcl.exe from there.

-Data will be saved in the following folder (for Windows 10):
+Data will be saved in the following folder (for Windows 10/11):

     C:\Users\{username}\AppData\Local\CLCL